What's on and Films in English on Friday / Saturday

 MUSIC

 Lloseta.
-19.00: Heroes Tribut Band (tribute to Heroes del Silencio), The Billy Young Band (AC/DC tribute).
+20.00: Pollensa Band of Music.
 Lloseta Theatre, C. Pou Nou.
-16 euros.
+Five euros.

+Palma.
+19.00: Mozart’s Requiem - Ensemble Tramuntana, Orfeo l’Harpa d’Inca, Cor de Cambra Musicantes, Maria Casado (soprano), Marta Serra (mezzo soprano), Joan Lainez (tenor), Sebas Serra (bass).
+Palacio de Congresos.
+17-21 euros.

 SPORTS